Spans

 You're able to add custom configuration options by overwriting the configure method in the recorder:

-class MyQueryRecorder implements SpansRecorder
+class MyQueryRecorder extends SpansRecorder

 {